On gauging finite subgroups: Introduction and summary

 We know that the group $G=\Gamma/A$ is part of the story.
 We also know that the gauged theory has the $(D-2)$-form symmetry $\higher{D-2}{\hat A}$ based on the Pontryagin dual group $\hat A$ of $A$ \cite{Vafa:1989ih,Gaiotto:2014kfa}.
 Here the notation $\higher{n}{G}$ stands for the group $G$ regarded as an $n$-form symmetry.

 The question is how $G$ and $\higher{D-2}{\hat A}$ are mixed together.
 We will find that the result depends on the anomaly of $\Gamma$: \begin{enumerate} \item When $\Gamma$ is anomaly-free, the symmetry of $T/A$ is the direct product of $G$ and $\higher{D-2}{\hat A}$, with a mixed anomaly determined by the extension $0\to A\to \Gamma\to G\to 0$. \item When $\Gamma$ is anomalous but in a tame way as defined later in this paper, the symmetry of $T/A$ is an extension of $G$ by $\higher{D-2}{\hat A}$.
 In particular, $G$ is no longer a subgroup of the total symmetry.
 This extension is an example of a $(D-1)$-group, a group-like higher category. \item When $\Gamma$ is anomalous in a more wild manner, the symmetry of $T/A$ is still composed of $G$ and $\higher{D-2}{\hat A}$, but the higher-category describing the total symmetry is no longer group-like. \end{enumerate} Theories whose symmetry is given by higher categorical structures have also been discussed in the past e.g.~\cite{Sharpe:2015mja,Carqueville:2016kdq,Carqueville:2017aoe}.
-Our point here is that such theories arise naturally if we perform even a rather innocuous operation of gauging a finite normal\footnote{ When we gauge a non-normal subgroup $A$, the domain walls of the gauged theory will be labeled at least by a double coset $A\setminus\! \Gamma / A$ which does not form a group.
-Clearly they still form a consistent set of topological defects, and therefore provide examples of non-group-like symmetry structures.
-We will not pursue this direction further in this note.} Abelian group of a larger group.\footnote{ The appearance of two-group symmetry when one gauges a continuous symmetry with a suitable mixed anomaly is also discussed in a recent paper \cite{CDI}.
-See also a recent paper \cite{Many} for the discussions of finite gauge theories living on the boundary of gauged and ungauged Dijkgraaf-Witten theories.}
+Our point here is that such theories arise naturally if we perform even a rather innocuous operation of gauging a finite normal\footnote{ When we gauge a non-normal subgroup $A$, the story is more intricate.
+When $D=2$, the resulting generalized symmetry is known \cite{Ostrik} to be given by a fusion category, whose simple object is labeled by a pair $([g],\rho)$ where $[g] \in A\setminus\! \Gamma / A$ is a double coset and $\rho$ is an irreducible representation of $A \cap g A g^{-1}$, providing examples of non-group-like symmetry structures.
+It would be interesting to work out the higher-dimensional generalizations, we will not pursue this direction further in this note.} Abelian group of a larger group.\footnote{ The appearance of two-group symmetry when one gauges a continuous symmetry with a suitable mixed anomaly is also discussed in a recent paper \cite{Cordova:2018cvg}.
+See also a recent paper \cite{Wang:2018edf} for the discussions of finite gauge theories living on the boundary of gauged and ungauged Dijkgraaf-Witten theories.}